 What Should Smart Minneapolis Businesses Do Right Now?

 The 42% ROI advantage from hybrid workflows (NP Digital, 2025) doesn’t happen by accident.
 It requires a deliberate framework that assigns the right tasks to the right resource, whether human or AI.
 And 92% of businesses already use AI to drive personalization (DemandSage, 2026), so the tools are mature.
+The strategy is where most teams still trip.

 Use AI For What It Does Best